 After a short photo stop at the castle and lunch in Braemar, we drove back to Edinburgh.
-Normally we should have been there in 2.5 hours, but due to busy traffic we arrived at 7 PM instead of 6 PM.
+Normally we should have been there in 2.5 hours, but due to busy traffic, we arrived at 7 PM instead of 6 PM.
 So keep this in mind if you would be planning to depart Edinburgh right after the tour.

-We really enjoyed this short whisky tour of Scotland.
-As expected, we discovered some really nice whisky distilleries, but we also traveled through the most amazing landscapes, and visited a variety of landmarks.
+We really enjoyed this short whiskey tour in Scotland.
+As expected, we discovered some really nice whiskey distilleries, but we also traveled through the most amazing landscapes and visited a variety of landmarks.

-- This Scottish whisky tour takes three full days, starting at 9AM on day 1, and ending at 6-7PM (depending on the traffic) on day 3.
-So you will need to book a hotel in Edinburgh for the night before and the night after the tour.
+- The Scottish whiskey tour described in this post takes three full days, starting at 9 AM on day 1, and ending at 6-7 PM (depending on the traffic) on day 3.
+So you will need to also book a hotel in Edinburgh for the night before and the night after the tour.